estuary/flow/site/docs/reference/editing.md

 If you continue to publish the edited capture, both collections will persist, but new data will be written to the new collection.

-To check if a connector has been updated:
+Before editing, check if a connector has been updated:

 * Go to the **Admin** tab and view the list of connectors.
 Each tile shows the date it was last updated.
 * Check the connector's [documentation](./Connectors/README.md).
 Pertinent updates, if any, are noted in the **Changelog** section.